hynek/svcs/docs/glossary.md

     The service layer is where your business logic (also known as the *domain model*) meets your {term}`service`s.

     Since services can use other services, it's not a flat layer but more of a tree.
-    The entry point is called from your {term}`composition root` (e.g., your web framework's views) and coordinates database transactions, other services and, the domain model.
+    The entry point is called from your {term}`composition root` (for example, your web framework's views) and coordinates database transactions, other services and, the domain model.

     If you pass in all the services it needs, it's *{term}`dependency injection`*.
     If you look up the services *within* the service layer, it's *{term}`service location`*.